History of the Royal Marines: Origin

-It was the fifth European Marine unit formed, being preceded by the Spain's Infantería de Marina (1537), the Fanti da Mar of the Republic of Venice (1550), the Portuguese Marine Corps (1610) and France's Troupes de marine (1622).
-It consisted of six 200-man companies and was initially commanded by Colonel Sir William Killigrew with Sir Charles Lyttleton as lieutenant-colonel.
-Killigrew had commanded an English regiment in Dutch service, and many of the regiment's initial complement of officers had served there as well.
+This made the English army the fifth oldest European armed force to raise a dedicated marine unit after the Spanish Marine Infantry (1537), the Venetian navy's Fanti da Mar (1550), the Portuguese Marine Corps (1610) and France's troupes de marine (1622).
+The Duke of York and Albany's Maritime Regiment of Foot's first commanding officers were Colonel Sir William Killigrew and Lieutenant-colonel Sir Charles Lyttleton.
+Killigrew had previously commanded an English regiment in Dutch service, and many of the newly raised regiment's initial complement of officers had served under Killigrew in that unit as well.